Noob-coder-07/DeepAlgo/README.md

 </p>

 ### [+] Description
 The goal of this project is to have in a single place for all possible algorithms and data structures - in multiple languages.
-We aim to achieve this collaboratively, so feel free to contribute in any way you want, just make sure to follow the contribution guidelines listed below.  c
+We aim to achieve this collaboratively, so feel free to contribute in any way you want, just make sure to follow the contribution guidelines listed below.

 ### [+] Credits
 <a href="https://github.com/Aditya664/Aditya664">Aditya664</a>